fossabot/Airshipper/CONTRIBUTING.md

 ### Notes for the server

-- If you have docker available you can `cd server && docker build . -t airshipper` and `cd server && docker-compose up` to make the server available.
-However make sure to checkout [docker-compose.yml](docker-compose.yml) to verify your setup is correct and you've set the env vars.
+- If you have docker available you can `cd backend && docker build . -t airshipper` and `cd backend && docker-compose up` to make the server available.
+However make sure to checkout [docker-compose.yml](backend/docker-compose.yml) to verify your setup is correct and you've set the env vars.

 ### Agreement